 As already noted above, all companies must appoint an internal data privacy officer.
 The Personal Data Law does not provide much detail with respect to data privacy officers, their role in the company and detailed regulation of their rights.
 Therefore, these are normally covered in privacy policies as well.

-Companies are obliged to have internal documents covering various aspects of information security, including technical and organisational measures to be taken by the companies.
+Companies are also obliged to have internal documents covering various aspects of information security, including technical and organisational measures to be taken by the companies.
 Normally, such documents are developed by external service providers that have a state licence to provide information security services.
 These documents are of a technical nature and normally cover the types of software and hardware a company should use to protect its information systems that contain personal data.

 Discovery and disclosure

 Generally, Russian law presumes a high degree of cooperation with state authorities in the event of investigations conducted by state authorities.
-Disclosure of data (including personal data) is required under various statutes, so that a business is required to provide data to state authorities upon their request, which must be based on a statute.
-For instance, the provision of personal data to the police for criminal investigations must be based on the request by the police that must comply with Russian laws on operative investigation activities.
-Normally, the disclosure request must be approved by a court; however, Russian courts are very cooperative with investigation authorities; therefore, the possibilities to refuse to disclose the data to the authorities are very limited.
+Disclosure of data (including personal data) is required under various statutes, so a business is required to provide data to state authorities upon their request, which must be based on a statute.
+For instance, the provision of personal data to the police for criminal investigations must be based on a request by the police that must comply with Russian laws on operative investigation activities.
+Normally, the disclosure request must be approved by a court; however, Russian courts are very cooperative with investigation authorities; therefore, the possibilities for refusing to disclose the data to the authorities are very limited.

-The degree to which the authorities expect cooperation on data disclosure was evident in the example mentioned in Section II above, the Yarovaya Law.
-This law provides that organisers of internet messaging must provide the message data to the authorities and the authorities are even entitled to require that organisers install special systems used for investigation purposes.
+For instance, Russian laws provide that organisers of internet messaging must provide the message data to the authorities and the authorities are even entitled to require that organisers install special systems used for investigation purposes.